-- The bridge ramp can be adjusted side-to-side, if needed, to align with the vestibule. - The customer can then move, or be moved, into the vestibule. - Once the customer is safely on the train, raise the bridge ramp, re-latch bridge ramp handle and - Return the lift to its storage location using proper movement procedures.
+- The bridge ramp can be adjusted side-to-side, if needed, to align with the vestibule. - The customer can then move, or be moved, into the vestibule. - Once the customer is safely on the train, raise the bridge ramp, re-latch bridge ramp handle and lower the lift. - Return the lift to its storage location using proper movement procedures.